Anterior Cruciate Ligament (ACL) SurgerySkip to the navigation

 - It uses smaller incisions than open surgery.

-- It can be done at the same time as diagnostic arthroscopy (using arthroscopy to determine the injury or damage to the knee).
+- It can be done at the same time as diagnostic arthroscopy (using arthroscopy to find out about the injury or damage to the knee).

 - It may have fewer risks than open surgery.